For most women, the default option for hair removal would be shaving. It the grand scheme of things, shaving makes a lot of sense.

 One way to counteract this would be to regularly exfoliate and apply moisturizer after epilating.
 Also, avoid overuse as this can irritate and dry up the skin.

 3. Expect redness and bumpiness (at least initially)

-4. Epilators can be difficult to clean
+4. Epilators can be challenging to clean

-This will be subjective depending on the brand you use.
+This will be subjective, depending on the brand you use.
 Make sure to choose an epilator with removable tweezers that you can wash.
 A cleaning brush will also come in handy to remove stubborn hair follicles left on tweezers.

 Lower end epilators can be really annoyingly loud.
 If you have kids, this device might scare them.

 6. Takes longer than shaving

 Aside from the pain, another downside to epilating would be the time it takes to complete the process.
 It will take longer than shaving.
 To give you an example, epilating both legs can take up to an hour.
 But as you master the proper technique, that timeframe can go down to 45 minutes or less.

 What’s the deal in shaving?